tfgg/yournextmep/_candidates/eu2014/conservative/sibby-buckle.md

 person: sibby-buckle
 region: west-midlands
 party: conservative
-title: West Midlands - Conservative Party - Sibby Buckle
+title: Sibby Buckle is running for MEP in West Midlands for the Conservative Party
 incumbent: false
 ---